visvar/mila/ideas.md

-# TODO
+# Ideas

 ## High priority

-- allow/fix MIDI replay for all apps
-  - also with sound

-- data size
+- increase locally stored data size
   - use https://github.com/dexie/Dexie.js
     - if no time, this could be a drop in solution https://www.npmjs.com/package/idb-keyval

-- move example buttons into exercise box
+- move example buttons into exercise box, more examples

-- sub-division history linear mode

 ## New features

 - move app settings, metronome, player, etc to a sidebar?
   - or floating button that can be collapsed?
   - would be easier to access then
 - backing track component/function/class
   - add to all improvisation apps

 ## Fixes and improvements

-- add default values to top of each app (for inputs)
-  - give defaultValue to all number-input

 - all apps: record midi number, velocity, for playback
   - rhythm-sheet-music (currently only time)